DelphinKdl/CUA-MDA-Capstone-BaaS-Risk-Monitoring/README.md

 # CUA-MDA-Capstone-BaaS-Risk-Monitoring
-Build a machine learning-based fraud detection dashboard using IBM Synthetic Datasets for.
-Core Banking and Money Laundari
+Build a machine learning-based fraud detection dashboard using IBM Synthetic Datasets for Core Banking and Money Laundering.